 Milestones(2022):Revisit collaborations with USDA multistate reporting guidelines in mind; conduct, compile and analyze data from initial studies

-(2018):Conduct planned studies using methods outlined above; apply for additional funding; prepare data for manuscripts and conference proceedings
+(2023):Conduct planned studies using methods outlined above; apply for additional funding; prepare data for manuscripts and conference proceedings

-(2019):Continue conducting planned studies; prepare data for manuscripts and conference proceedings
+(2024):Continue conducting planned studies; prepare data for manuscripts and conference proceedings

-(2020):Continue conducting planned studies; prepare data for manuscripts and conference proceedings
+(2025):Continue conducting planned studies; prepare data for manuscripts and conference proceedings

 Projected ParticipationView Appendix E: Participation

-Various members of NC-1029 hold extension or outreach appointments and will contribute to dissemination of project findings to other researchers, producers, and specialized groups who are using this kind of practical information to assess the welfare of agricultural animals.
+Various members of NC-1029 hold extension or outreach appointments and will contribute to dissemination of project findings to other researchers, producers, and specialized groups who are using this kind of practical information to assess the welfare of agricultural and captive animals.
 There are also many members involved in teaching activities so that the upcoming generation of researchers, industry and producers can be well informed about issues related to animal welfare.

 Research scientists will be targeted through the International Society for Applied Ethology (ISAE), which is the international professional organization of scientists studying agricultural animal behavior, and appropriate scientific animal societies, such as American Society of Animal Science (ASAS), American Dairy Science Association (ADSA), American Association of Swine Veterinarians (AASV) and Poultry Science Association (PSA).
 The ISAE has a regular newsletter and an e-mail network that can be used to inform others about the research project.
 The final research results will be presented at the ISAE annual congress before an international audience and it is likely that Applied Animal Behavior Science, the official journal of the ISAE, would be a key peer-review journal where results would be published.
 Members of NC-1029 will also present research results at the ASAS, ADSA, and PSA annual meetings and publish in the journals of these societies.
-A symposium will be proposed for presentation of final results of the project at ASAS/ADSA/PSA annual meetings.

 In general, this project is expected to result in collaborative, peer-reviewed scientific publications and reviews, as well as abstracts presented at national and international meetings, and extension publications.
 This project also provides unique opportunities for interdisciplinary training of graduate students and other research personnel.
 Specifically, the updated 2020 USDA reporting guidelines for multistate project prioritize collaborative output over related work by individual participants.
 NC-1029 membership has doubled since its last renewal and emphasis on identifying productive collaborations that result in dissemination of information will be prioritized.
 This will be a key goal of the 2022 meetings of this group.

-Chair: The chair of the committee is responsible for organizing the meeting agenda, conducting the meeting, preparing the final version of annual report, and assuring that tasks and assignments are completed.
+Chair: The chair of the committee is responsible for organizing the meeting agenda, conducting the meeting, preparing the final version of the annual report, and assuring that tasks and assignments are completed.